Phrozyn/Nexpose-CSV-to-JSON-for-ELK/README.md

 I also wanted to use this as an opportunity to learn more about ELK, sed, and bash.
 This script pushes the data to ELK

-This code is tested on CentOS.
+This code is tested on CentOS 6.7 and Ubuntu 14.04.3
-I will be testing on Ubuntu as well.

 To run this script requires the following software to be successful: